-U-2S DRAGON LADY High-altitude reconnaissance
+U-2S DRAGON LADY

+High-altitude reconnaissance

 Brief: U-2S is the Air Force's only manned, strategic, high-altitude, longendurance ISR platform and is capable of SIGINT, IMINT, and MASINT collection.
 The aircraft's modular payload systems allow it to carry a wide variety of advanced optical, multispectral, EO/IR, SAR, SIGINT, and other payloads simultaneously.
 Its open system architecture also permits rapid fielding of new sensors to counter emerging threats and requirements.
 The original U-2A first flew on Aug.
 4, 1955.
 The type was further developed into the larger, more capable U-2R, which first took flight on Aug.
 28, 1967, and was delivered between 1967 and 1968.
 Current U-2s date to the 1980s when U-2R production was reopened under the designation TR-1 (later returned to U-2R designation in 1992).
 The TR-1A first flew on Aug.
 1, 1981, and was re-engined and modernized starting in 1994, emerging as the U-2S.
-Current Block 20 U-2S feature glass cockpits, digital autopilot, modernized EW system, and updated data links.
-Its major sensors are the ASARS-2A SAR, SYERS-2A multispectral EO/IR imagery system, and enhanced Airborne Signals Intelligence Payload (ASIP).
+Current Block 20 U-2S feature glass cockpits, digital autopilot, modernized EW systems, and updated data links.
+Its major sensors are the ASARS-2A SAR, modernized SYERS-2C multispectral EO/IR imagery system, and enhanced Airborne Signals Intelligence Payload (ASIP).
 The aircraft is also capable of mounting the legacy optical bar camera for broad-area synoptic imagery, though operations from Beale concluded in 2022.
-Modification and upgrades are focused on sustaining U-2 capability through its currently planned retirement in FY26, while meeting current and emerging requirements.
+Modification and upgrades are focused on sustaining U-2 capability through its currently planned retirement, while meeting current and emerging requirements.
 Current development and mods support Block 20.1 upgrades.
-Major efforts include ASARS-2B/C integration, avionics and navigation refresh, (Link-16/ IFDL, MADL) modernization, next-generation SIGINT, and quick-response capabilities to meet emergent ISR requirements.
-ASARS-2B/C significantly improves the U-2's high-altitude, deep-look radar ground mapping, moving target, and maritime capabilities and moves to an open, easily upgradable architecture.
-ASARS-2B/C will continue flight-testing through expected IOC in 2024.
-Other ongoing efforts include GPS refresh, quick-change modular mission systems and unmanned-system interoperability, EW system upgrades, and a helmet and pressure suit refresh.
-The program continues to prioritize experimental sensors, systems, and software to meet emerging threats and develop networked, next-generation BM/C2.
+Major efforts include ASARS-2B/C integration, avionics and navigation refresh, (Link-16/IFDL, MADL) modernization, next-generation SIGINT, and quick-response capabilities to meet emergent ISR requirements.
+ASARS-2B/C significantly improves the U-2's high-altitude, deeplook radar ground mapping, moving target, and maritime capabilities and moves to an open, easily upgradable architecture.
+ASARS-2B/C will continue flight-testing through expected IOC with two sensors in 2024.
+The 2B/C will replace the current 2A and its open architecture makes it transferable to future platforms.
+A U-2 upgraded to Avionics Technical Refresh (ATR) standards flew for the first time in September 2023, adding open-architecture systems, enhanced C2 networking, and pilot workload management features.
+Development and modification efforts include ATR Phase 2, SIGINT and IR sensor technical refresh, stellar navigation for GPS-denied operations, SIGINT modernization, quick-change modular mission systems, unmanned-system interoperability, and a helmet and pressure suit refresh.
+The program continues to prioritize experimental sensors, systems, and software to meet emerging threats, and development of networked, next-generation BM/C2.
+Two U-2s notably intercepted and photographed a Chinese ISR balloon over the central U.S. on Feb.
+3, 2023.
+ACC retired the first TU-2S and two U-2S in early 2024, and plans to retire the entire fleet by 2026.

 Contractors: Lockheed Martin, Northrop Grumman (ASIP); Raytheon (ASARS); UTC Aerospace (SYERS/Optical Bar Camera).

 First Flight: October 1994 (U-2S).

 Delivered: September 1981-October 1989 (TR-1/U-2R).

 IOC: Circa 1981 (U-2R).
 Production: 35 (T/U-2S).
 Inventory: 27 (U-2); four (TU-2).
-Operator: ACC.